neozhang307/SyncMicrobenchmark/README.md

 * BenchmarkInterSM

 #### TestRepeat
-Used to show if repeating a synchronization instruction will influence the performance itself
+To show if repeating a synchronization instruction will influence the performance itself

 The result shows that the result of shufl, block sync and grid-level syncs become more accurate as the repeat times increase.
 But for warp level syncs, this would happen, probably because the current implementation is based on software codes, repeat too many times will cause instruction overflow, harming the performance.